mohssenk/Arabic-Melodies-Project/INTRODUCTION.md

 ## Previous Literature

-There have been 3 academic papers ([Shahriar](https://ieeexplore.ieee.org/document/9496604), [Omari](https://figshare.com/articles/journal_contribution/Maqam_Classification_of_Quranic_Recitations_using_Deep_Learning/24131781?file=42335634), and [Alaydrus](https://browser-cdn.ysoa.org.uk/volumes/Vol101No21/34Vol101No21.pdf)) written in total on this project, done on 2 datasets (which are not publicly available).
+There have been 3 academic papers ([Shahriar](https://ieeexplore.ieee.org/document/9496604), [Omari](https://figshare.com/articles/journal_contribution/Maqam_Classification_of_Quranic_Recitations_using_Deep_Learning/24131781?file=42335634), and [Alaydrus](https://browser-cdn.ysoa.org.uk/volumes/Vol101No21/34Vol101No21.pdf)) written in total on the topic of classifying maqams, done on 2 datasets (which are not publicly available).
 The first dataset is 6 hours, and the second is 30 hours long.
 The focus on these papers is on classifying 30-60 second audio clips.
 Overall, accuracies of 80-95% have been achieved.

 ## Overview